TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:48:50 EDT 2023

 Typetoken is an online magazine (est. 2011) that covers typography: The site showcases, discusses and reviews the world of typography, icons and visual language.
 A collaboration between graphic designers Mike Sullivan of Mister and Mark Millic of Modularlab, and web developer David Cole of Mayfield Digital, typetoken features contributions from designers around the globe and aims to be a source of inspiration and stimulation for those in the international design community who wish to keep abreast of what's new and exciting in mainstream and experimental typography and iconography.
 [Google] [More] ⦿

-Messages, announcements, discussions, links, a world web site by and for type designers, Typophile is administrated by Jared Benson, Joe Pemberton, and their firm Punchcut in San Francisco.
-Typophile's moderators are Jared Benson, Joe Pemberton, Christian Robertson, Stephen Coles, Yves Peters, Paul Hunt, Dan Reynolds, Tamye Riggs (now resigned), Zara Evens, Eben Sorkin, and Tiffany Wardle.
-Regular censorship, but one of the best, if not the best, home for typographers on the web.
-Some browsers hang even on the newest version of Typophile (sigh).
-For example, the UNIX/Mozilla combination is not good for Typophile.
-For direct access, try these: forums, discussions, critique, Twitter, and news and events.
-Automated type news collector (stopped in 2009).
-News.
-If you are on Mozilla/UNIX, this site is useless--it crashes the browser, it does not allow logins, registration does not work, posting a comment is impossible, pictures are invisible, it is just a major mess.
+Messages, announcements, discussions, links, a world web site by and for type designers, Typophile is/was managed by Jared Benson, Joe Pemberton, and their firm Punchcut in San Francisco.
+Typophile's moderators are/were Jared Benson, Joe Pemberton, Christian Robertson, Stephen Coles, Yves Peters, Paul Hunt, Dan Reynolds, Tamye Riggs (now resigned), Zara Evens, Eben Sorkin, and Tiffany Wardle.
+Regular censorship, but one of the best, if not the best, home for type designers on the web.
+There was a brief hiatus in 2015 and 2016, but the site reopened in November 2016.
+The new layout is for mobile devices and looks absolutely awful on big screens.
+Messages are limited to 329 characters.
 [Google] [More] ⦿

 Very didactic and insightful Spanish language web site devoted to typography and its history.
 Pages by freelance graphic designer José Ramón Penela from Madrid.
 Check Penela's comparison of truetype and postscript.
 [Google] [More] ⦿